 These 10 fish recipes are the no-brainer go-to’s you need in your life:

 1. Easy Salmon

 Here's our own no-frills recipe for pan-frying wild salmon that it literally easier than frying an egg.
-And this 5-ingredient recipe - using butter, honey, garlic, honey and soy sauce - has all your flavor bases covered.
+And this 5-ingredient recipe - using salmon, soy sauce, dijon mustard, olive oil, and garlic - has all your flavor bases covered.